Try our FREE Green Smoothie Challenge!

 DR. BEN KIM LONGEVITY SMOOTHIE RECIPE

 Looking for an anti-aging smoothie?
 Interestingly, blueberries are NOT the most antioxidant-rich berry.
-The blackberry that holds this distinction and is readily available on a seasonal basis is the star of today’s featured recipe by Dr. Ben Kim, one of our favorite celebrity recipes.
+The blackberry holds this distinction and is readily available on a seasonal basis is the star of today’s featured recipe by Dr. Ben Kim, one of our favorite celebrity recipes.
 He also vouches for regular intake of pomegranates as a way of strengthening urine flow where there is benign enlargement or just the beginnings of prostate dysfunction.
 He strongly recommends that men over 40 years of age include pomegranates in their diet whenever possible.
 Include this delicious berry smoothie in diets of all ages to keep you young and healthy until old age.
-Try this delicious and healthy smoothie, made quickly and easily in a high powered blender.
-Even made with a milk substitute, this smoothie is still creamy and delicious!
-Be sure to join our community for more healthy blender recipes.
+Try this delicious and healthy smoothie, grinding those berry seeds in a Blendtec or Vitamix or other high powered blender.
+Made with a milk substitute, this smoothie is vegan, creamy and delicious!

 Swimsuit by: Syrup Swimwear